 Get crafty for Thanksgiving with this DIY No-Sew Indian Headband for the kids!
 Thank you to Elmer’s Products for sponsoring today’s crafty project.
+This post contains affiliate links.
+By clicking and purchasing through these links, It Happens in a Blink receives a small commission at no additional cost to you.
+Thank you for supporting the brands that make these free tutorials possible!

 Kids have a tendency to scoot right from Halloween to Christmas.
 And who can blame them?
 With Christmas trees in the stores at the beginning of October and carols already on the radio, it can be easy to overlook the holiday in between.
 But Thanksgiving is an important holiday.
 With lessons around history, togetherness, and thankfulness, Thanksgiving is a focus holiday in our house.
 My daughter has been learning more about the history behind Thanksgiving at school this year, and she loves sharing the stories with her brothers!
 To reinforce her tales, we made an easy DIY No-Sew Indian Headband this week.